 Next, install the doorknob.
 Make sure to note and match the orientation of the spindle's flat surfaces with the location and orientation of the doorknob set screws.

 As you screw the doorknob onto the spindle, be sure to stop screwing the doorknob on when the doorknob set screw(s) are in the proper orientation.
-You'll want the doorknob fully on but do not over tighten!Continue to 9 of 10 below.
+You'll want the doorknob fully on but do not over-tighten.

 Tighten Set Screws